RRepoGEO

 COPY-PASTE FIX

-• mediumhomepage#2
+• highcomparison#2

-Add a homepage URL to the repository settings
+Add a 'Comparison' section to the README

 Why: